buildbot/buildbot/master/docs/tutorial/firstrun.rst

 From now on, feel free to visit the web status page running on the port 8010: http://localhost:8010/

 Our master now needs (at least) a worker to execute its commands.
-For that, head on to the next section !
+For that, head on to the next section!

 Creating a worker
 -----------------